Institute-for-ReWriting-World-History/the1854project/README.md

 > the Godhead, the Resurrection, and spiritual grace were (and still are)
 > dogmas for the christan community (Nisbet 22-23).

+## Preface

+>Truth is a thing of this world: it is produced only by virtue of multiple
+>forms of constraint.
+And it induces regular effects of power.
+Each society
+>has its regime of truth, its “general politics” of truth: that is, the types
+>of discourse which it accepts and makes function as true; the mechanisms and
+>instances which enable one to distinguish true and false statements, the means
+>by which each is sanctioned; the techniques and procedures accorded value in
+>the acquisition of truth; the status of those who are charged with saying
+>what counts as true (Foucault, *The Foucault reader* 72-73).

 ## Aryan
 आर्य, *ā́rya*: "noble"
 ## Caste